 A typical Chapter 7 bankruptcy may involve the liquidation, or selling off, of a debtor's assets in order to pay past debts.
 Only after this process is completed, will a debtor near their goal of having their qualifying debts "discharged", or cleared.
 However, some property is protected from liquidation.
-In this section you can learn more about the types of property that are excluded from the liquidation property, and that which must be included as part of a bankruptcy.
+In this section, you can learn more about the types of property that are excluded from the liquidation property, and the types that must be included as part of a bankruptcy.
 In addition, learn more about the Chapter 7 discharge process and what kinds of debt are included (and excluded) from this type of ruling.
 Please select from the links below to get started.
-For quick basics on Chapter 7, download FindLaw's Guide to Chapter 7 Bankruptcy [pdf].

 In Chapter 7 bankruptcy some debt is discharged, meaning that the individual debtor is released from personal liability for the debt and the creditor is prevented from taking collection actions against the debtor.
 However, there are many exceptions to the debt dischargeable in Chapter 7 bankruptcy, however, and debtors should consult with an experienced attorney in order to ensure that key debts will be discharged.
 Debts that cannot normally be discharged include:

 In addition to these exceptions secured creditors may also retain some rights over your property even following the grant of a discharge.
 If the debtor retains certain secured property, such as an automobile, the creditor may seek to reaffirm the debt.
 A reaffirmation takes place when the debtor and creditor agree that the debtor will remain liable and pay some or all of a debt, even though it would be discharged in bankruptcy.
 In return, the creditor promises not to repossess the automobile or other property as long as the debtor continues to pay the debt.
 Reaffirmation must occur before the order of discharge is entered.